 Kolobos (USA, 1999)

 If The Seventh Victim, which I discussed last week, is an example of a film undermined by cuts, Kolobos is a film that went in the opposite direction.
-It might have been little more than an average if imaginative slasher film had the directors not made a terrible mistake: they misjudged how long the running time of the footage they’d shot would be once edited, and found themselves with a film that was too short for a feature.
-In desperation they drafted in some writers and quickly shot a framing sequence to pad out the running time, and in doing so transformed their film into a nightmarish, ambiguous American giallo, playing games with identity and memory that resonate through the rest of the film.
+It might have been little more than an average if imaginative slasher film had the directors not made a terrible mistake: they misjudged how long the running time of the footage they’d shot would be once edited, finding themselves with a film that was too short for a feature.
+In desperation t, ey drafted in some writers and quickly shot a framing sequence to pad out the running time, and in doing so transformed their film into a nightmarish, ambiguous American giallo, playing games with identity and memory that resonate through the rest of the film.

 Kolobos drops us in at the deep end, showing events from the perspective of a young woman named Kyra as she staggers through a rainstorm, badly injured, before being run down by a car.
 Once she has been admitted to hospital, we learn that Kyra has a history of mental illness and self-harm, including at least one suicide attempt.
 While under anaesthetic, she mutters the word “Kolobos”, although no one knows why.
 As Kyra begins to recover, we flash back to the events that led her here, and this is where the original film begins.